 As they say, a picture is worth a thousand words, so you should try to ensure the photos displayed within your advertisement are clear, up to date and give a true indication of the accommodation offered and facilities provided.
 Poor or inadequate photos may discourage people from enquiring about your accommodation, so it can be quite a worthwhile investment to organise good photos to showcase your property.

-While there are no hard limits to the number of photographs you can display within your advertisement, most providers tend to supply between 7 and 12 of them.
+While there are no hard limits to the number of photographs you can display within your advertisement, most providers tend to supply at least 10.

 To update photos, we can either copy them from your website or you can email them to us.
 We resize the photos ourselves, but if you wish to do some preliminary resizing to speed up the sending of the email, you can scale them back so they aren't more than about 800 pixels wide, or keep the image file size under about 100 kB.